 WCAG 2.0 guidelines 3.1.1 and 2.4.4 and 3.1.2

-These ADA Website and App lawsuits and threats are as much an attack on the internet, on American business, and on the economy, as a virus that attacks thousands of business computers.
-There are over 100 million websites and an untold number of mobile sites and Apps in the United States alone.
-Few, if any, meet the vague “standards” these lawyers say should be adopted by the Courts.
+These ADA website and app lawsuits and threats are as much an attack on the internet, on American business and on the economy, as a virus that attacks thousands of business computers.
+There are over 100 million websites and an untold number of mobile sites and apps in the United States alone.
+Few, if any, meet the vague “standards” these lawyers say should be adopted by the courts.

-If you have been threatened with an ADA Website or App lawsuit, give us a call.
+If you have been threatened with an ADA website or app lawsuit, give us a call.
 We are here to help.

-The Karlin Law Firm has defended, consulted on, and resolved over 1,600 ADA cases and have consulted on another 1,000 cases, for a total of 2,600 cases, these cases include ADA Website, ADA App, as well as Physical ADA claims and lawsuits.
+has defended, consulted on and resolved over 1,000 ADA cases, including ADA website, ADA app, as well as physical ADA claims and lawsuits.
 We know that the vast majority of these cases are filed against tiny struggling businesses whose owners barely make a living.
-These lawsuits hit hardest minorities and recent immigrants who often are forced to set up tiny businesses due to limited employment opportunities.
+Minorities and recent immigrants who often are forced to set up tiny businesses due to limited employment opportunities are hit the hardest by these lawsuits.
 For the general public, hearing about such cases as Domino’s Pizza, it may appear that the businesses being sued have the resources to defend against these website lawsuits.
-But make no mistake, it is only the largest businesses that can afford to seek review by the Court.
-The reported cases almost never mention the 1000s of tiny businesses that are mainly affected by the Court’s decision.
+But make no mistake, it is only the largest businesses that can afford to seek review by the court.
+The reported cases almost never mention the thousands of tiny businesses that are mainly affected by the court’s decision.
 As such, the public is largely unaware of the major impact these cases have on the thousands of cases filed against tiny businesses.

-One commonly used free Website Accessibility checker – tester:
+One commonly used free website accessibility checker – tester:

-W3C – Web Accessibility Initiative checker and testers list from W3C:
+W3C – Web accessibility initiative checker and testers list from W3C:

-Personal assistance with Website Accessibility testing or checking
+Personal assistance with website accessibility testing or checking: